Peacock Throne: By François Bernier

 The French physician and traveller François Bernier described, in his Travels in the Mogul Empire A.D.
-1656-1668, the throne in the Diwan-i-Khas:
+1656–1668, the throne in the Diwan-i-Khas:

 By Jean-Baptiste Tavernier

 The French jeweler Jean-Baptiste Tavernier made his sixth voyage to India between 1663 and 1668.
-It was his great privilege to be invited to visit the court at Delhi by emperor Aurangzeb himself, where he remained as Aurangzeb's guest for two months, from 12 September 1665 to 11 November 1665.
+It was his great privilege to be invited by emperor Aurangzeb himself to visit the court at Delhi, where he remained as Aurangzeb's guest for two months, from 12 September 1665 to 11 November 1665.

-Tavernier was invited so the emperor could inspect the jewels he had brought from the west, with the intent of purchasing them.
-During this visit, Tavernier not only sold several jewels to the emperor and the emperor's uncle Jafar Khan, but established a close relationship with the emperor that led to a longer stay.
-Tavernier was invited to stay until the conclusion of the emperor's annual birthday celebrations, during which time he had the opportunity to visit the Red Fort and inspect the Peacock Throne.
-He was also given the opportunity to inspect the valuable jewels and stones belonging to the emperor, but was not able to see those still kept by Aurangzeb's father Shah Jahan, who was imprisoned at Agra Fort.
-In January 1666, only few months after Tavernier's stay, Shah Jahan died and Aurangzeb claimed the remaining stones.
+Tavernier was invited so the emperor could inspect the jewels he had brought from the West, intending to purchase them.
+During this visit, Tavernier sold several jewels to the emperor and the emperor's uncle, Jafar Khan, and established a close relationship with the emperor, leading to a more extended stay.
+Tavernier was invited to stay until the conclusion of the emperor's annual birthday celebrations.
+During that time, he had the opportunity to visit the Red Fort and inspect the Peacock Throne.
+He was also allowed to inspect the valuable jewels and stones belonging to the emperor but could not see those still kept by Aurangzeb's father, Shah Jahan, who was imprisoned at Agra Fort.
+In January 1666, only a few months after Tavernier's stay, Shah Jahan died, and Aurangzeb claimed the remaining stones.

-Tavernier gives a detailed description of the Peacock Throne in his book Les Six Voyages de J. B. Tavernier, which was published in 1676 in two volumes.
-The account of the throne appears in Chapter VIII of Volume II, in which he describes the preparations for the emperor's annual birthday festival, and also the magnificence of the court.
+Tavernier gives a detailed description of the Peacock Throne in his book Les Six Voyages de J. B. Tavernier, published in 1676 in two volumes.
+The account of the throne appears in Chapter VIII of Volume II, in which he describes the preparations for the emperor's annual birthday festival and the court's magnificence.
 Tavernier is considered among the least reliable from a conventionally historical perspective.

 Tavernier, however, describes seeing the throne in what is probably the Diwan-i-Am.
 One theory is that the throne was sometimes moved between the two halls, depending on the occasion.
 Tavernier also describes five other thrones in the Diwan-i-Khas.

 Discrepancies between descriptions of Lahori and Tavernier

-The descriptions of Lahori, from before 1648, and Tavernier's, published in 1676, are generally in broad agreement on the most important features of the thrones, such as its rectangular shape, standing on four legs at its corners, the 12 columns on which the canopy rests, and the type of gemstones embedded on the throne, such as balas rubies, emeralds, pearls, diamonds, and other coloured stones.
-There are however some significant differences between the two descriptions:
+The descriptions of Lahori, from before 1648, and Tavernier's, published in 1676, are generally in broad agreement on the essential features of the thrones, such as its rectangular shape, standing on four legs at its corners, the 12 columns on which the canopy rests, and the type of gemstones embedded on the throne, such as balas rubies, emeralds, pearls, diamonds, and other coloured stones.
+There are, however, some significant differences between the two descriptions: